Fears for Kenya's urban food supply as floods drown rice

 “As many people in the country continue to move to urban areas, most of them largely depend on rice as a staple food, unlike those in rural areas who hardly eat rice,” said the NIB’s Tanui.

-The U.S. Agency for International Development reported in April that about 1.3 million Kenyans - almost three per cent of the population - were facing crisis levels of food insecurity, or worse.
+The U.S. Agency for International Development reported in April that about 1.3 million Kenyans - almost 3% of the population - were facing crisis levels of food insecurity, or worse.

 And a mid-May report by the European Commission humanitarian aid department said heavy, prolonged rains had directly affected 1.26 million people across the Horn of Africa since March.